S-adenosylmethionine – Uses, Indications, Dosage, Interactions

 If you are being treated with any of the following medications, you should not use SAMe without first talking to your health care provider.

-Taking SAMe at the same time as these drugs may increase the risk of serotonin syndrome (a potentially dangerous condition caused by having too much serotonin in your body):
+Taking SAMe at the same time as these drugs may increase the risk of serotonin (a potentially dangerous condition caused by having too much serotonin in your body):

-• Dextromethorphan (Robitussin DM, other cough syrups)
+• Dextromethorphan (Robitussin DM, other syrups)

 • Meperidine (Demerol)